vtsitlak/sportnews/README.md

 !!
-As this is a demo project, there is only one detailed article, that is on single-news-article.json file so when you click on the main page you get the same text details for all the articles, only the image is changing
+As this is a demo project, there is only one detailed article, that is on single-news-article.json file so when you click on a feed on the main page you get the same text details for all the articles, only the image is changing